-You many think that logs are inferior to conventional building, however, logs have an added benefit, they act like thermal batteries.
+You may think that logs are inferior to conventional buildings, however, logs have an added benefit, they act like thermal batteries.

 A study carried out by the University of Maine, found that logs play a vital role in conserving energy.
 They absorb heat energy during the day and radiate it at night to maintain an even temperature.

 The Log Homes Council state that the average household spends $1,900 a year on energy; log home owners typically report that they spend far less than their neighbors on heating, air conditioning, hot water, and lighting.

 Builder Mike Gingras, owner of a log homes company in Vermont, says:

 We can build a log and timber home to be 15 to 20 percent more energy-efficient than a conventional home.

 More than 80% of log homes that are built in the US are built by members of the Log Homes Council.
 They follow rigorous procedures to ensure their log cabins ‘eliminate air infiltration and moisture and conserve energy’ explains Rob Cantrell, 2007 President of the Log Homes Council.

 Logs are great natural insulators – there is a very good reason why log cabins are still being built in cold climates like the winters in Finland and Canada!